 The G2460PQU’s resolution is Full HD (1920 x 1080) with 16+ million colors so neither resolution or color gradations should be an issue.
 And while the contrast ratio can’t exactly be “seen, I’d later find out that details wouldn’t deteriorate when the contrast level was raised — showing that the 8 million/1 dynamic range provided a lot of gradation steps to work with.
 This helped immensely for “seeing” into dark areas onscreen, especially when the content was being streamed.
 Nor was the “speed” at which graphics were displayed ever an issue.
-Because the G2460PQU was designed with gaming in mind, it came equipped with a 144Hz response rate and 1mS response time — both of these being high-end compared to most monitors.
+Because the G2460PQU was designed with gaming in mind, it came equipped with a 144Hz refresh rate and 1mS response time — both of these being high-end compared to most monitors.
+We love the very low input lag too.
 Over the time I used it I found the G2460PQU’s reaction time to be ultra-fast, making performing ordinary tasks like working with windows and word processors simple to the point where everything just “popped” onto the screen right away.

 Setting up the G2460PQU didn’t even take 5 minutes: the stand snapped right on without any drama and had a wide range of adjustability (up/down/angle).
 This obviated the need for a monitor stand and provided a customized “view” instead of being stuck with staring at it from a straight-on position.
 Connecting to the PC was “plug and play,” and AOC’s inclusion of ports showed flexibility for connecting to a modern-day or legacy computer: I used the HDMI, but could have opted for the DVI, DisplayPort or even VGA.
 A USB hub provided slots — this has become more important since there’s so many USB-oriented accessories and charging cable needs nowadays.
 But the built-in speakers were so tiny that any use beyond simple sounds made them unusable — especially if there was considerable ambient sounds where they were being used.
 But then any gamer worth his subwoofer has at least a 2.1 sound system working, or is using headphones.